zackrylangford/elasticbeanstalk-tutorial-django-postgres/README.md

 ```
 4. Check the site in a browser at 127.0.0.1:8000

+5. Login to the admin site with your superuser account credentials that you set up at 127.0.0.1:8000/admin

 If you made it here, you have successfully installed django and the basic requirements for deploying it to AWS Elastic Beanstalk!